EvSecDev/SCMP/README.md

                                                  with the given initial branch name -s, --seed-repo                                Retrieve existing files from remote hosts to seed the local repository (Requires '--remote-hosts')
-      --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file
+      --commit-unstaged-changes                  Automatically commit any unstaged changes to the repository Only applies to '--deploy-changes' argument (dry-run will not work) --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file